Section 3: Order: The Principles that Govern Us

 5. Categories of Membership

-Resident Membership is for those active, participating members who comprise the majority of the Chapel.
-Associate Membership, having all the privileges and responsibilities of membership except that of voting, may be extended by the Elders to those who will be absent for an extended period of time, or who are at the Chapel for a short period of time and wish to minister while maintaining membership in their home churches.
+This category provides all the privileges and responsibilities of membership except that of voting.
+The Elders may grant this status to those who will be absent for an extended period of time, or who are at the Chapel for a short period of time and wish to serve while maintaining membership in their home churches.

 6. Congregational Voting Privilege